 Early notable John Nicholson instruments were installed at the Worcester Public Hall, which was acclaimed as the finest English organ of the day, at Great Malvern Priory, and Gloucester Shire Hall.
-The Music Hall organ of 1854 was followed in 1861 by an instrument of similar size for Manchester Cathedral.
+The Worcester Public Hall organ of 1854 was followed in 1861 by an instrument of similar size for Manchester Cathedral.

 John Nicholson’s ability to build effective, musical and reliable church organs for a modest price rapidly endeared his firm to the many parish churches up and down the country who in the second half of the nineteenth century were in need of new organs.
 Hundreds of churches, from the south coast of England to the north of Scotland, as well as clients in such far-off countries as China, Australia and New Zealand ordered new John Nicholson organs.
 It was later observed that John Nicholson ‘did as much as anyone to establish the great Victorian school… the few remaining untouched instruments show that the voicing was of the best.‘